FedRAMP/docs/markdown/FRMR.KSI.key-security-indicators.md

 **A secure _cloud service offering_ will follow FedRAMP encryption policies, continuously verify _information resource_ integrity, and restrict access to _third-party information resources_.**

-#### KSI-SVC-01
+#### KSI-SVC-01: Continuous Improvement

 _Applies to:_ Low, Moderate

-> Implement improvements based on persistent evaluation of information resources for opportunities to improve security..
+> Implement improvements based on persistent evaluation of information resources for opportunities to improve security.

-#### KSI-SVC-02
+#### KSI-SVC-02: Network Encryption

 _Applies to:_ Low, Moderate